 Spaying and antibiotics to treat pyometra.

-Surgery to remove any cancers or tumours.
+Surgery to remove any cancers, tumours and blockages.

 Supportive care such as fluids to treat dehydration, pain relief, anti-nausea medication.